thomasgstewart/data-science-5620-fall-2021/course-policies.md

 ## Grading

 ### Deliverables
-There are **10** project deliverables and a final exam.
+There are **10 to 12** project deliverables and a final exam.
 Each deliverable will be graded on a pass/fail basis.
 Students will have opportunities to resubmit deliverables **within 2 weeks** of initial feedback.

 ### Final exam